Love Letters

 “Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.”
 1 Peter 3:4

-I’m so thankful for my mom, my grandma, and great-grandma.
-They were wonderful and godly mothers!
-Having them in my life made an eternal impact in my life.
+I’m so very thankful for my mom, my grandma, and great-grandma.
+They were wonderful and godly mothers.

-I want to encourage Christian mothers and grandmothers everywhere; to never give up, to continue in prayer for each one of your loved ones, to continue modeling Christ to your family, and to take opportunities as often as you can to share Christ with your children and grandchildren.
-Your godly influence has an eternal impact on the lives and futures of your children, grandchildren, and so on.
+My mom and grandma taught me that as mothers and grandmothers, we should never give up.
+We are to continue in prayer for each one of our loved ones.
+We are to continue modeling Christ to our family, and to take advantage of any opportunities to share Christ with our children and grandchildren.
+Our influence has an eternal impact on the lives and futures of our children, our grandchildren, and so on.

-I also realize that not all woman become mothers and am so thankful that being a mother was in God’s plan for me.
-I thank Him 🙌🏻 for our three daughters, each of whom are mothers now as well, but more importantly, Christian mothers.
+I’m so thankful that being a mother was in God’s plan for me.
+I thank Him for our three daughters, who are mothers now as well, but more importantly, they’re Christian mothers.

-Children’s children are a crown to the aged, and parents are the pride of their children.
+“Children’s children are a crown to the aged, and parents are the pride of their children.”
 Proverbs 17:6

 Called By Name